HuakunShen/git-skyline/README.md

 ## Disclaimer

-> This project is still in development, and may not be stable (in terms of up time and API).
+> This project is just a small side project my website depends on.
+It may not be stable (in terms of up speed and API).
 If you want a stable service, consider deploying your own.
 I didn't spend money for cache service, so it's technically possible that the app could crash due to memory overflow if too many people are using it.
 >
 > I will consider scaling up the service in the future if necessary.

 ## Development

-This project was developed with bun (https://bun.sh/).
+This project was developed with pnpm workspace and turbo repo.

 ### Environment